lnx1288/COA-all-in-one/contents/object-storage/Object-Storage.md

 from another replica.
 If other errors are found they are logged (for example, an object’s listing can’t be found on any container server it should be).

+### Swift implementation details

+Unlike other Openstack projects, Swift can be deployed standalone (not integrated to an Openstack cloud) and therefore it keeps its own accounts database.
+If Swift is integrated into Openstack then Swift account auto-creation based on Keystone data.